-After a year of lazy - I was somewhat busy for half of 2015 nearly dying and then recovering - learning and another year of studying reasonably seriously I'm at about HSK4 level.
+After a year of lazy (I was somewhat busy for half of 2015 first nearly dying and then recovering from an acident) learning and another year of studying reasonably seriously I'm at HSK4 level.
 Which isn't really as much as advertised, but that's a separate topic.

 This motivates me to wax philosophical a little.
-Given all my applications of "trial and discover" (haha) method, I formed an opinion that there are few to none language-specific tricks to learning Chinese.
-All of such advice can be applied to (or rather derived from) learning of other languages.
+Given all my applications of "trial and discover" method, I am certain that there are few to none language-specific tricks to learning Chinese.
+All of such advice can be applied to, or rather derived from, learning of other languages.

 That is, all language learning is essentially the same - a lot of practice and repetition, preferably a long-term immersion.
-I've learned a few (human!) languages to various degrees of usefulness, and it always worked that way.
+I've learned a few (human!) languages to various degrees of usefulness in the past, and it always worked that way.

 Chinese is especially difficult because of